-- 3.17 A previous Local Development Scheme, included provision for a specific Gypsy and Traveller DPD, to be produced separate to the next Local Plan.
-An updated Scoping report (as the first stage in the Sustainability Appraisal process) was approved in 2018, followed by a futher general Scoping report in 2020. - 3.18 The evidence base for gypsies, travellers and travelling showpeople is being reviewed and considered in the light of case law.
-It is intended the need and provision for this community will be considered within the next Local Plan, however this does depend upon the outcomes of the review of the evidence base.
+- 3.18 A previous Local Development Scheme, included provision for a specific Gypsy and Traveller DPD, to be produced separate to the next Local Plan.
+An updated Scoping report (as the first stage in the Sustainability Appraisal process) was approved in 2018, followed by a further general Scoping report in 2020. - 3.19 The evidence base for gypsies, travellers and travelling showpeople is being reviewed and considered in the light of case law.
+It is intended the need and provision for this community will be considered within the next Local Plan 2040.